Common cutworm

 SYMPTOMS

-Larvae attack seedlings of many crops.
+Larvae attack the seedlings of many crops.
 Large cutworm larvae cut through seedlings from just above ground level.
-In cabbage seedlings single leaves may also be cut off.
-Larvae may also feed on tubers of potatoes and other root crops when in the soil and sometimes bore into cabbages.
-Feeding by the small, early larval stages result in very tiny, round “windowpanes” where larvae have eaten away the upper layer of the leaf.
+In cabbage seedlings, single leaves may also be cut off.
+Larvae may also feed on tubers of potatoes and other root crops in the soil and sometimes bore into cabbages.
+Feeding by the small, early larval stages results in very tiny, round “windowpanes,” where larvae have eaten away the upper layer of the leaf.

 BIOLOGY

 Lifecycle: Female moths lay their eggs in a series of batches, usually on the leaves and stems of weeds or crop plants.
 Each female can lay up to 1,000 eggs.
-Early instars generally remain on the foliage of host plants for a week or two before moving down into the soil where they assume a cutworm habit.
+Early instars generally remain on the foliage of host plants for a week or two before moving down into the soil, where they assume a cutworm habit.
 Caterpillars and adults are active at night.
-The moth probably overwinters in the larval or pupal form.
-Only one generation a year is expected in Bhutan.
+The moth probably overwinters in larval or pupal form.
+Only one generation per year is expected in Bhutan.

 Dispersal: Adults fly.